biomassives/peacewater_website/about.md

 ---
-title: Meetings
+title: About
-date: 2017-11-01 03:00:00 +0000
+date: '2017-11-01T03:00:00.000+00:00'
-banner_image: "/uploads/2021/02/18/scdhub1.jpg"
+banner_image: "/uploads/2018/02/17/college-building.jpg"
-heading: Join us in tackling the toughest problems of our generation
-sub_heading: One meeting at a time
+heading: SCD Clinics
+sub_heading: Ora et Labora
 layout: landing-page
-textline: Instead of feeling the road is difficult, it is better to set off immediately. research.
+textline: A multidisciplinary centre of experts who are essential to patient-oriented research.
-publish_date: 2017-12-01 04:00:00 +0000
+publish_date: '2017-12-01T04:00:00.000+00:00'
 show_staff: true
 menu:
+  footer:
+    identifier: _about
+    weight: 3
   navigation:
     identifier: _about
     weight: 2
-  footer:
-    identifier: _about
-    weight: 3

 ---

-SCD Hub works to provide direct relief to communities through project research and planning, centered aroundcritical water resource issues.
-We follow the lifecycle of water and support awareness of appropriate techical solutions and organizing principals with our desired outcomes being the improvement Wastewater, Drinking Water, and Solid Waste management issues.

-Infrastructure improvements happen incrimentally, so planning short term, medium term, and long term outcomes give us a chance to plan effective work that keeps these three objectives in mind.
+The Belkirk College of Engineering (Belkirk) specializes in innovative research to support the healthcare and biotech industries.
+We are interested in advancing research in areas that are pressing and relevant to the health and biotech industries and regularly develop new projects and collaborations to accomplish this goal.
+We are currently engaged in a variety of ongoing projects within the areas of mental health, data analysis, knowledge translation, and cluster research.

+Students at Belkirk get to learn from leaders in the biotech industy, as well as get access to cutting edge projects and technologies to further their learning endeavours.